ADT’s DIY smart home cameras won’t require a hub or long-term contract

 The Blue by ADT Outdoor Camera is similar but rated at IP-65, making it weather-resistant.
 Plus, it has night vision capabilities.
 You can also opt for the Blue by ADT Doorbell Camera, which will let you talk with visitors, as well as monitor the video feed.
 The doorbell will send push notifications and a voice announcement from an Alexa-enabled device when someone is at the door.

 All of the cameras include a facial recognition feature that will alert you when a familiar face appears.
 You'll get up to 24 hours of free video storage, or you can purchase additional cloud storage plans.
-When the cameras arrive this spring, they'll each be sold for $199.
+The cameras, which cost $199 each, are available for pre-order now, and ADT says they'll ship by the end of the month.

+Update 1/6/2020 10:20AM ET: This story was corrected to reflect that the Blue by ADT cameras are now available for pre-order and will ship by the end of January 2020.